 My sister Cindy was born in late March.
-And each spring, when the forsythias bloomed, we would celebrate with a family-coined phrase.
+And every spring, when the forsythias bloomed, we celebrated with a family-coined phrase.
 My mother would say: These are for-Cynthia.
 My little sister would puff up with pride and it wasn’t long before she started gravitating towards the color yellow.
 I’ll never forget the canary carpet she insisted on having in the 70s.

 Although I was secretly jealous that a flower bloomed especially for my sister, I grew to welcome the arrival of the sunny blooms.
 In my mind, forsythia will be forever tied to my sister, to March and the happy return of warm weather.

 IT’S NOT THE BEST IN A MARTINI